 Joanne Lui, University of Windsor and University of Detroit Mercy:

 I always felt that I was part of a team at Dentons, no matter which group I worked for – everyone genuinely wants you to succeed.
 I appreciated how easy it was to approach lawyers with questions about a file or even to just say hello.
 The articling students were always looked after, with principals and other lawyers always making sure to check in to see how we were doing.
 The mentorship (formal and informal) was extremely helpful in developing my skills throughout the year, and the experience was enhanced by lawyers entrusting us with more challenging and meaningful tasks.
 Lawyers were also very happy to share their perspectives on the pros and cons of the various practice areas, which was really helpful when deciding which group I wanted to join when my articling year was done.

 Mark Elliott, Dalhousie University, Schulich School of Law:

 As an Articling Student, Dentons was the ideal platform from which to begin developing the skills essential to developing a successful practice as a lawyer.
 I was given the opportunity to work on complex and interesting files in multiple practice groups, and later to narrow in on those groups that most interested me.
 The culture of teamwork at the firm is one that fosters mentorship and learning.
 What stood out to me from the start of my time at Dentons was the ease with which I was able to drop by a lawyer’s office to discuss a file.
 Whether these chats were to discuss a nuanced legal issue or to provide context on the file in general, they were insightful and I always left with a sense that I was part of the team.

-Chetan Shory, University of Western Ontario, Faculty of Law:
+Daniel Dickey, University of Alberta, Faculty of Law: